rpldy/react-uploady/README.md

 With react-uploady you can achieve file uploading with just a few lines of code.

-The philosophy behind this library is that it should be as simple as possible to use yet customizable at every point.
+The philosophy behind this library is that it should be as simple as possible to use, yet customizable at every point.

-react-uploady comes with many components and features yet you get to choose which ones you need and only install the dependencies required.
+react-uploady comes with many components and features.
+You get to choose which ones you need and only install the dependencies required.

 At its simplest configuration it is only: ~XXkb
 At its more sophisticated configuration it is still only ~XXkb